snowplow-archive/snowplow.github.com/product/why-warehouse-your-data.md

 weight: 1
 ---

-# Why warehouse your web, moblile and other event data?
+# Why warehouse your web, mobile and other event data?

+Any company that takes digital data seriously should be warehousing their digital event data.

 1. [A single view of your customers across all channels](#single-customer-view)
 2. [A single source of truth](#single-source-of-truth)